BogdanovaIV/UniFlow/README.md

 ### Backend
 - [Python 3.12.2](https://www.python.org/downloads/release/python-3122/): A versatile and widely-used programming language known for its readability and extensive libraries.
 This project is primarily built using Python due to its powerful data manipulation capabilities and ease of integration with other technologies.
-- [Django 4.x](https://www.djangoproject.com/): A high-level Python web framework that encourages rapid development and clean design.
+- [Django 4.2.16](https://www.djangoproject.com/): A high-level Python web framework that encourages rapid development and clean design.
 Django is used to manage the core application logic, database interactions, and routing, enabling efficient handling of complex backend functionalities.

 ### Frontend
-- [HTML5 & CSS3](https://developer.mozilla.org/en-US/docs/Web): Used to structure the web pages and style them to ensure a visually appealing and user-friendly interface.
+- [HTML & CSS](https://developer.mozilla.org/en-US/docs/Web): Used to structure the web pages and style them to ensure a visually appealing and user-friendly interface.
 Semantic HTML5 tags provide a solid foundation, while CSS3 enables responsive and consistent styling.
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): Enables client-side scripting to add interactivity and dynamic elements on the website.
 JavaScript is used for real-time form validations, UI animations, and responsive features across devices.
-- [Bootstrap 5.x](https://getbootstrap.com/): A popular CSS framework that accelerates frontend development.
+- [Bootstrap 5.3.3](https://getbootstrap.com/): A popular CSS framework that accelerates frontend development.
 Bootstrap provides pre-styled components and responsive grid systems, ensuring consistent and mobile-friendly UI elements.
 - [Google Maps JavaScript API](https://developers.google.com/maps): Google Maps is integrated to provide interactive maps that enhance the application's user experience, such as displaying the university’s location or directions.
 By utilizing the JavaScript API, the project can dynamically load maps and customize the map view based on user interaction and location data, making it a valuable addition for location-based features.

 ### Database